cmavro/TempoQR/README.md

 To evaluate on unseen complex questions change to "--test test_bef_and_aft" or "--test test_fir_las_bef_aft".

 Please explore more argument options in train_qa_model.py.

+Minor Note: Not all modules have been tested after the code merging.